IBM-Design/design-website/src/content/approach/design-thinking/design-thinking.md

 ### Restless reinvention

 _When’s the last time you rethought what you’re making?_ <br><br>Everything is a prototype.
-Being essential – and staying essential – requires a continuous conversation with our users and clients, responding to their changing needs through rapid prototyping and constant iteration.
+Being essential—and staying essential—requires a continuous conversation with our users and clients, responding to their changing needs through rapid prototyping and constant iteration.

 ![add alt](images/think.svg)